 Children's Centre staff who are employed by the school are required to adhere to school policies and procedures and complete appropriate documentation as required.
-FCCC staff do not use CPOMs but keep their own secure electronic records.

 27.2 Photography / visual records:

 Photographs of people including children may be considered personal data, as defined by the Data Protection Act (2018) if an individual can be identified from the photograph or image.